mynameistony/ArduinoValentine/README.md

 --1x Button

 --1x Serial LCD (or other)
-	->Mine is a Parallax Serial LCD, I miss a nice little class for that is used ->You could use another but probably have to change some stuff
+	->Mine is a Parallax Serial LCD, I made a nice little class for that is used ->You could use another but probably have to change some stuff

 --1x WiFi Shield (not required)